Magdalenaspace/Magdalenaspace/README.md

 <h3 align="center" style="color:purple">I’m Interested in back-end side of users and their experiences.</h3>

-- 🌱 I’m currently learning **Full stack development at Coding Dogo, and have experiance in Swift**
+- 🌱 I’m currently learning **Full Stack Development at Coding Dogo, Have an Experiance in Swift**

 - 🔭 I'm **Seeking Work!**